zeitspace/zeitbook-frontend/02-service-worker.md

 });
 ```

-# Register service worker
+## Register your service worker

-- Open the file `firebase.js` on the folder `src`
+- Open the file `firebase.js` in the folder `src`.
-- Insert the code bellow:
+- Insert the code below:

 ```javascript
 const registerServiceWorker = navigator.serviceWorker.register('/service-worker.js')
   .then(registration => messaging.useServiceWorker(registration));
 ```

-- It will register the service worker when the browser opened the `index.html` and `post.html`
+- It will register the service worker when the browser opens `index.html` and `post.html`.

-# Cache API requests
+## Cache API requests

-- Open the `service-worker.js` file
+- Open the `service-worker.js` file.
 - Insert the code bellow:

 ```javascript